On Cruise Ship Quarantined In Japan, Any New Cases Would Reset The Isolation Clock

 "It is difficult for people who get caught up in that situation, because they are confined," the WHO's Ryan said at a Friday news conference.
 While the quarantined passengers' physical health is at risk, he said their mental health should also be supported.

-"It's quite scary — very very scary — to be in that situation," Ryan said.
+"It's quite scary — very, very scary — to be in that situation," Ryan said.

 The WHO is now working with Japanese officials to devise a way to organize the passengers into cohorts, Ryan said.
-The idea is that by forming smaller groups, fewer people would be affected when a new patient is identified.
+The idea is in smaller groups, fewer people would be affected when a new patient is identified.

 "Because at the moment, every time there's a new case, the quarantine extends 14 days" for everyone on the ship, Ryan said.
 "So we need to find a way to break that vicious cycle" and get people off the ship as quickly as possible after they're cleared by health screenings.
-But he cautioned, "there's a lot to work out."
+But he cautioned, "There's a lot to work out."

-The WHO position adds new clarity to circumstances aboard the cruise ship, which is docked at at Japan's Yokohama port.
+The WHO position adds new clarity to circumstances aboard the cruise ship, which is docked at Japan's Yokohama port.

 On the ship, passengers — including some who had already spent two weeks aboard the vessel before the quarantine doubled their stay — are told not to leave their rooms.
 They visit the deck in shifts, for a rare breath of fresh air.